 Harari is being disingenuous.
 Faulty implementation of a principle isn't faulty principle.
 Flawed execution of a concept isn't flawed concept.
 Our execution is, usually, imperfect.
 And human.
 Our experience is the sum of our learning (or the lack of it), our growth (or the lack of it).
 Falling short isn't failure; a refusal to keep trying, is.

 Harari's conclusion, from lingering or growing inequality and cruelty is that Thomas Jefferson's precepts are as pathetic as Hammurabi's, only, the former is better dressed.

 Disappointingly and perversely, Harari uses every opportunity to belittle man, to build a fiction of a peace-loving, prosperous animal-plant world that, had it not been for us wretched humans, would have enjoyed nothing short of paradise on earth.

-Rudolph Lambert Fernandez is an independent writer writing on pop culture.
+Rudolph Lambert Fernandez is an independent writer writing on culture and society.